Antony Perumbavoor: Career

-During the filming of Mohanlal-starrer Pattanapravesham in 1988, Antony joined the film crew as a temporary driver in the filming location, during which he worked as a chauffeur to Mohanlal in its 22 days long shooting schedule before departing back to his hometown.
-Later, when Antony was a spectator during the filming of Mohanlal's Moonnam Mura (1988) in Ambalamugal, Kerala, he was recognised by Mohanlal from the crowd and invited to join again as chauffeur.
-At some point later during this time, Mohanlal invited him to join as his permanent chauffeur, which he accepted.
+In 1987, Antony worked as a driver on the set of Pattanapravesham (1988), where he drove several actors before being asked to pick up Mohanlal from Ambalamugal, marking their first meeting.
+He subsequently drove Mohanlal for the film's remaining 22-day shooting schedule before returning to his hometown.
+A month later, while watching the filming of Moonnam Mura (1988) in Ambalamugal, Antony was recognised by Mohanlal in the crowd and invited to work as his driver again.
+Afterward, Mohanlal offered him a position as his personal chauffeur, which Antony accepted.
+He took over the position after Mohanlal's regular driver, Mohanan Nair, developed health problems.
+Nair had previously served as the driver of Mohanlal's father, Viswanathan Nair.

-In 2000, he established the film production company Aashirvad Cinemas, debuting with Mohanlal-starring action drama Narasimham, which became the highest-grossing Malayalam film to that date.
+In 1999, Antony established the film production company Aashirvad Cinemas.
+It debuted with Mohanlal-starring action drama Narasimham, which became the highest-grossing Malayalam film to that date.
 Until 2009, the films of Aarshirvad Cinemas were distributed by Swargachitra and later by Central Pictures.
 In 2009, Antony along with Mohanlal and industrialist K. C. Babu established the film distribution company Maxlab Cinemas and Entertainments, debuting with Sagar Alias Jacky Reloaded.

 In 2016, Antony established his first multiplex theater, Aashirvad Cineplexx in Perumbavoor and later opened its chain in other regions in the state.
 In 2017, Antony was elected the vice-president of the newly formed Film Exhibitors United Organisation of Kerala (FEUOK), an organisation comprising producers, distributors, and exhibitors in Malayalam film industry.
 Since July 2017, he is the president of FEUOK.
 In 2019, Aashirvad Cinemas opened office in Hong Kong under the name Feitian Aashirvad Cinemas.
+In 2022, Aashirvad opened office at Business Bay in Dubai and began distributing films overseas in collaboration with Phars Film, debuting with Barroz.

+In a OnManorama article in 2020, Unni K. Warrier wrote that "his colleagues in the industry see him as superstar Mohanlal's closest friend, aide and confidante".
+In 2026, The Indian Express wrote that "Antony Perumbavoor is widely regarded as the most successful Malayalam film producer of all time".
+Mohanlal's wife Suchitra once said that Antony would say "no" in situations where Mohanlal cannot say it and he "always has his back".

+Personal life

+Antony is married to Shanti and the couple have two children.
+He resides in Aimury, Perumbavoor.
+Antony is a teetotaller.